blex-max/apb-pileup-browser/README.md

 ### Planned
 - VCF-driven locus browsing - input a VCF along with alignment/s and navigate between variant loci.
   - unlikely to implement any filtering of the vcf as that can be done at or before startup with `bcftools` and shell piping/substitution.
-- Column discoverability (e.g. an in-app column reference).
+- Better column discoverability - they are currently found only in the manual (e.g. an in-app column reference).
-- Clear indication of no-op navigation via blinking the staus bar or similar
-- Indication of insertion sites by gapping the reference/other reads.
 - Pannable alignment view (currently the view is only scrollable up/down - side to side is planned).
-- Fold-out display of quality string below each aligned read.
-- Minor UX/UI improvments.
+- General UX/UI improvments, particularly around the in-app command line.
 - Headless `count` mode, to get results for a query known at the CLI without dropping into the TUI.
 - More stats in the status bar; allele counts, VAF (when in variant driven mode), reference span complexity assessment (useful when assessing artefactual variants).